< Back

 *Coronation of the Virgin.
 Wood, 289 x 198.

 In the heavens, Christ crowns the Virgin.
 The dove of the Holy Spirit hovers behind them and boy angels emerge from the clouds.
 A curly haired Michael the Archangel (wearing a chaplet of flowers and a classical golden tunic rather than his usual armour) slays the Devil (represented with a dragon's head, human body and satyr's legs) with a spear.
 St Joseph (with his flowering rod) and St Francis (in his friar's habit) kneel in contemplation of the heavenly vision.
 St Nicholas of Bari (in bishop's robes and holding his three gold balls) stands on the right.
 The last three saints are repeated exactly in an altarpiece in the National Gallery, London.
 The Coronation is said to have been painted in 1534, but there seems to be no hard evidence to support this date.
-The great altarpiece originally included a lunette of God the Father (64 x 92), tondi of the Annunciation (27 in dia) and a predella of the Nativity (34 x 56) – all of which are still preserved elsewhere in the church.
+The great altarpiece originally included a lunette of God the Father (64 x 92), tondi of the Annunciation (27 in dia) and a predella of the Nativity (34 x 56).
+All these are now preserved elsewhere in the church.

 Blood of the Redeemer.
 Canvas, 290 x 198.